Man as a threefold being

 Man develops an independent etheric life towards the head because they raise that part out of both the zodiac and the movements of the planets.
 Then the astral body and the I enter and are able to take part in the thought and idea activity of the ether body.

-FMC00.281 shows the various cosmic influences of Earth and the elemental world, the planetary spheres, and the fixed stars.
+FMC00.260B shows the four groups of cosmic spiritual influences of Earth and the elemental world, the planetary spheres, and the fixed stars.

 Schema FMC00.280 below depicts threefold Man with illustrations by Robert Fludd (1619).